Yunus Musah

-Yunus Dimoara Musah (born November 29, 2002) is an American professional soccer player who plays as a midfielder for club Atalanta, on loan from AC Milan, and the United States national team.
+Yunus Dimoara Musah (born November 29, 2002) is an American professional soccer player who plays as a central midfielder for club AC Milan.
+He also plays for the United States national team.

 An alumnus of Arsenal's Hale End academy, Musah began his senior career with La Liga club Valencia in 2020 at age 17 after quickly rising through club's youth and reserve teams.
 With Valencia, he featured in 94 league appearances for the club.
 In June 2023 he signed with Serie A club AC Milan for €20 million ($21.9m) and won the 2025 Supercoppa Italiana.

 Born in the United States to Ghanaian parents, he grew up mostly in Italy and England.
 He was a youth international for England before debuting with the U.S. senior squad in 2020 and officially committing to the nation in 2021.
 Musah won the CONCACAF Nations League in 2021 and 2023, and named the 2022 U.S. Soccer Young Player of the Year.